AdobeDocs/analytics-platform.en/help/stitching/overview.md

 >[!IMPORTANT]
 >
+>- No support for using `identityMap` as the persistent ID.
+You have to define a specific identifier in the dataset (for example, `ECID`) as the persistent ID.
+>
->- Apply any change that you make to the global event dataset schema also to the new stitched dataset schema, otherwise it breaks the stitched dataset.
+>- Apply any change that you make to the source event dataset schema also to the new stitched dataset schema, otherwise it breaks the stitched dataset.
 >
 >- If you remove the source dataset, the stitched dataset stops processing and gets removed by the system.
 >